tgnemecek/core-website/src/collections/pages/coaching.md

   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1596493058/pexels-pixabay-161154_uftaqi.jpg
 explanation:
   text: >-
-    WHY do you want to change your life or work?
-WHAT problems do you need to solve?
+    WHAT do you want to change about your life or work?
+WHY?
 WHEN can you act?
     HOW can you become the great person you've always wanted to be?

-    GET AN EXPERT PARTNER to guide you through difficult transitions & remove obstacles so you can transform yourself into a powerful holistic leader of every part of your life, work, & relationships.
+    GET AN EXPERT PARTNER to guide you through difficult transitions & remove obstacles so you can transform yourself into a powerful leader of every part of your life, work & relationships.

     FOR FREE: 1) [Assess](http://profiles.thecoreporation.com/sample/welcome) your greatest strength and liability; 2) Career Compass Report; 3) SOS: Switch Off Stress app; 4) Instructional Videos.